esl-cooking-lesson

 To kick things off, brainstorm different countries then have students write different foods and drinks from each one.
 Students can use this to discuss which ones they’ve tried, which ones they haven’t, and which ones they would like to try.
 This can include some “bizarre” foods, like fried ant eggs from Thailand, balut from the Philippines and black pudding from the UK.

-If you need some inspiration, British Council has a “World’s Weirdest Food” lesson plan for this purpose, and the YouTube Channel, Bizarre Foods with Andrew Zimmern, has a number of videos you could incorporate in your lesson.
+If you need some inspiration, the British Council has a “World’s Weirdest Food” lesson plan for this purpose.

 4. Cooking Competition